Who May Request a Deferral

 Please contact us in writing with your $150 enrollment fee, if you have not already submitted it online, to request a deferral.
 A deferral is official only when you are notified that the Office of Undergraduate Admissions has granted your request.
 Your Rutgers Status screen will be updated to show when the deferral request has been granted.
 If a first-year student deferral is denied, your fee will be refunded.

 - No college courses may be taken during the deferral year.
 Enrollment in any college credit-bearing courses, even if you do not complete them, will nullify the deferral.

-- If the deferral is granted and you submit (as required) an updated application for the 2020 application year by the due dates — adhering to the terms above — you will receive notification of admission by February 28, 2020.
-You will need to accept the admission offer by May 1, 2020.
-The acceptance fee you paid for 2019 will be applied to 2020.
+- If the deferral is granted and you adhere to the terms above — you will receive notification of admission by February 28.
+You will need to accept the admission offer by May 1.
+The acceptance fee you paid for the previous year will be applied to new year.

 Scholarships and EOF Awards

 First-year students receiving a merit scholarship may defer their enrollment for one academic year and will be offered the same merit scholarship for the year of enrollment.
 Students must follow all deferral guidelines in order to maintain admissions and scholarship.